psychoanalyzing-twitter/amazon-review-analysis/README.md

 # Results

-The best performing pipeline was
+The best performing model was a bidirectional LSTM with Word2Vec embedding.

 ## Repository overview

-Provide an overview of the directory structure and files, for example:
+- results Folder: Contains the saved models so they can be re-evaluated.
+- cw2.ipynb: The Jupyter Notebook containing the entire pipeline and experimentation.
+- train.pickle: The pickle file containing the dataset.

 ## Libraries Used